Services

 Live Cell Microscopy

-Live blood analysis differs from traditional medical blood testing in which preserved blood is sent to a laboratory for an "autopsy" and analyzed for chemical composition and cell counts.
+Live blood analysis offers a distinct approach compared to traditional blood testing, which typically involves sending preserved samples to a laboratory for examination of chemical composition and cell counts.

-Live blood work involves magnifying a single living drop of blood, taken from a fingertip prick, to 1,000 times or more under a microscope.
-The cells of the blood live for at least 20 minutes and with the aid of a video camera, are observed on a monitor, revealing certain subtleties missed by laboratory blood tests.
+In contrast, live blood analysis involves magnifying a single drop of fresh blood, taken from a fingertip prick, up to 1,000 times or more under a microscope.
+This process allows the cells to remain alive for at least 20 minutes, during which they can be observed in real-time through a video camera and displayed on a monitor.
+This method reveals subtle details that may be missed in standard laboratory tests.